yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 - Wet-ish texture
 - I think flavour profile varies; the one I had was quite bitter and had garlic aftertaste like Capri

 <u>D212 S17</u>

 S17 is really what it is most commonly known by.
-Also known as 'D17' (but it's not the actual official D17 registered in Mardi).
+Also known as 'D17' (but it's not the actual official D17 registered in Mardi), or Coffee Durian due to its taste profile.
+- Rugged husk look (rugged like Capri and Tawa)
+- Tastes like soy bean to me (I have never tasted the 'coffee')
+- Generally big seeds

 <u>D214 Tupai King</u>